-At the annual general meeting held on 23 August 2013, it was resolved that the directors be authorised to re-purchase up to 10% of the company shares subject to certain conditions.
+- At the annual general meeting held on 22 August 2014, it was resolved that the directors be authorised to re-purchase up to 10% of the company shares subject to certain conditions. - At the general meeting held on 13 March 2015, it was resolved that the company be authorised as a specific approval, to repurchase 5,000,000 Insimbi shares which formed part of the TP Hentiq acquisition.